devlaming/mgreml/README.md

                    --no-intercept --out ./tutorial/nocovs
 ```

 :warning: The phenotypic data itself may only be numerical.
-E.g., values such as `yes` and `no` are not permitted as phenotypic values.
+E.g. values such as `yes` and `no` are not permitted as phenotypic values.
 Instead, please use values such as `1` and `0`.

-Please notice that the labels of the phenotypes (i.e., in the header row) do **not** need to be numerical, of course.
+Please notice that the labels of the phenotypes (i.e, in the header row) do **not** need to be numerical, of course.
+Also, missing values can be encoded non-numerically (e.g. as `NA` or `NaN`), see [Missing data and unbalancedness](#missing-data-and-unbalancedness) for more details.

 When carrying out this command, `mgreml` will first show the welcome screen and directly after that summarise the input options that you specified: